 Please note although I love greyhoundsand have pages about them on my web site, I am not actually involved with the rehoming process.

-Some of the photographs I have taken on the walks are now available to purchase as cards and gifts through my online store Blue Dog at Ding Dong - with Zazzle.
+Some of the photographs I have taken on the walks are now available to purchase as calendars, cards and gifts through my online store Blue Dog at Ding Dong - with Zazzle.

 Meet, greet and walks with the greyhounds

 Come and join the Cornwall Retired Greyhound Trust on thier regular monthly Sunday stroll with other greyhound owners.
 These "Meet, Greet and Walk with the Greyhounds" are held on the 3rd Sunday of each month, in a number of locations around Cornwall.